 Lotte's Akito Takabe challenged his own limits this fall.

-During autumn practice at Zozo Marine Stadium, Takabe said, "First of all, it's my body.
-I need to make my body stronger, so I need to understand my capabilities and know my limits.
-I also need to think about whether my body will move even when I'm tired, how I move, and how I move when I'm tired.
-I want to think about it as hard as I can."
-He worked hard at training to find his limits amidst the rigors of the training.
+During the autumn training at Zozo Marine Stadium, Takabe said, "First of all, it's about my body.
+I have to get stronger, so I need to understand how much ability I have, first I need to know my limits, and think about whether my body can move when I'm tired, and what kind of movements I make when I'm tired.
+I want to think about it and do my best even though it's tough."
+He was working hard in training to find out his limits amidst the rigorous practice.

-After completing the fall practice at Zozo Marine Stadium and the fall camp in Miyakonojo, I wonder if he was able to find out his own limits.
+Having completed the autumn training at Zozo Marine Stadium and the autumn camp in Miyakonojo, have they been able to understand their own limits?

 "What I learned in Miyakonojo is that I don't get tired," he said reassuringly.
 "So I thought it would be fine no matter how much I practiced, and all I had to do was avoid getting injured."